Alpharouk/Alpharouk.github.io/_posts/2020-12-03-semantic-segmentation-of-plants-with-segnet.md

 ## Dataset

-It's a synthetic dataset of plants image generated with Blender:
+It's a synthetic dataset of plants image generated with Blender as shown below :

 <img width="931" src="/images/image_gen.png">

 The Dataset is now available in Dryad.
 Here is the citation and the link :